yonrasgg/TechNomadiX/_posts/2023-26-11-basic-linux-commands.md

 ### alias

 The `alias` command allows you to create shortcuts for other commands, reducing repetitive typing and simplifying complex command lines.
-This aligns with Lean Six Sigma's focus on streamlining processes.

 **Example:**